3DLab-DLP/jap/README.md

 # J.A.P.

 J.A.P.
-(Just Another Printer) is a tiny firmware for DIY DLP 3D-printer.
+(Just Another Printer) is a tiny firmware for DIY DLP and LCD 3D-printer.
 Designed to work on Arduino Uno + CNC shild hardware and Creation Workshop software.

 ***